OGD or Oesophago-gastro Duodenoscopy is a visual examination of the lining of your oesophagus, stomach and duodenum.

 You should be on an empty stomach with overnight or 6 to 8 hours of fasting.
 Post-midnight, you must not consume anything, not even water.

-You must inform the top gastroenterologist in Jaipur about your underlying medical conditions and if you are on blood thinners.
+You must inform the doctor about your underlying medical conditions and if you are on blood thinners.

 You are settled comfortably in an area where your privacy is respected throughout the procedure.
 You will be given a hospital gown to change into.